 I don’t have too much advice here, as how faculty search committees evaluate diversity statements is an evolving process.
 Some generic tips (which are completely my nascent personal opinion).

 Communicate Thoughtfulness.
 We recognize that many (most?) applicants have not yet have substantial experience working on issues pertaining diversity, equity, and inclusion.
 However, statements that demonstrate thoughtfulness are still appreciated.
+Thoughtfulness is one of the most important indicators of future positive impact.
 To be clear, thoughtfulness basically goes hand-in-hand with educating oneself on the issues.

 Constructive Criticism & Paths Forward.
 We recognize that not everyone agrees with all the ideas being floated around regarding DEI.
 Some stances & policies, if taken too far, can cause other forms of harm.
 The best way to communicate these viewpoints is to offer constructive paths forward.
 Nuance is key here.

 Communicate Guiding Principles/Philosophy.
 As a professor, you may only be able to dedicate, say, 5% of your time to promoting DEI.
 How do you go about prioritizing your limited time?
 What activities do you find most impactful or important?

 Most schools ask for a list of representative publications (typically 3).
 You should expect reviewers to read at least one of these papers (especially if you get into the short list of applicants).
 You should also expect reviewers to look at the papers in order (1st representative paper, then 2nd, then 3rd).